Nita M. Lowey Center for Health in Schools

 Through the Nita M. Lowey Center for Health in Schools program, Open Door provides students within the school medical and dental care, as well as behavioral health screenings and referrals.
 Each School-Based Health Center (SBHC) provides a full range of accessible and friendly primary health care services to students in the school district.
 From health screenings, vaccines, and preventive care, to providing sick care when a child is not feeling well, parents can rest assured – we are here for your child and family.

-Today, Open Door operates SBHCs in the Port Chester and Ossining School Districts.
+Today, Open Door operates SBHCs in the Port Chester, Ossining and Webutuck School Districts.

 Virtual Care during Covid-19: